Smukanec/Jarvik_code/README.md

 ## API Usage

-Jarvik exposes a few HTTP endpoints on port `8010` that can be consumed by external applications such as ChatGPT:
+Jarvik exposes a few HTTP endpoints on the configured Flask port (default `8010`) that can be consumed by external applications such as ChatGPT:

 * `POST /ask` – ask Jarvik a question.
 The conversation is stored in memory.
 * `POST /memory/add` – manually append a `{ "user": "...", "jarvik": "..." }`